5 Min Read

-Foxtons sold 60 percent of its equity to become the latest UK property-related company to float on the back of a recovering housing market, following real estate agency Countrywide (CWD.L: Quote) and housebuilder Crest Nicholson (CRST.L) earlier this year.
+Foxtons sold 60 percent of its equity to become the latest UK property-related company to float on the back of a recovering housing market, following real estate agency Countrywide CWD.L and housebuilder Crest Nicholson (CRST.L) earlier this year.

 Both have seen their shares rise more than 50 percent since going public, but some investors said last week Foxtons was late to the party and too exposed to London.